uyuni-project/uyuni-rfc/accepted/000070-cluster_awareness.md

     - For CaaSP: `salt <mgmt node> skuba.list_nodes <cluster name>`
     - For SES: `salt <mgmt node> ceph.list_nodes <cluster name>`
     - For SLE-HA/SHAP: `salt <mgmt node> crm.list_nodes <cluster name>`

+It is intended that Uyuni/SUSE Manager references the cluster by providing a token/cluster secret to authenticate to the cluster provider manager before issuing any operation.

 - Optional information retrieved via Salt grains (populated by the product):
   - Link to the product dashboard (e.g. SES)